Azure/durabletask/samples/DistributedTraceSample/README.md

     .Build();
 ```

-For Application Insights, an app setting with the name `AZURE_MONITOR_CONNECTION_STRING`.
-If the you are running this locally, then add an environment variable.
-If you are running this in Azure, then add an app setting under **Configuration**.
+For Application Insights, add an app setting with the name `AZURE_MONITOR_CONNECTION_STRING`.
+If you are running this locally, then add an environment variable.
+If you are running this in Azure, then add an app setting under **Configuration** in the portal.
 The value should be the Application Insights resource connection string.

 ## Run the application

-Run the app to execute the orchestrations and emit the traces.
+Run the sample app to execute the orchestrations and emit the traces.

 ## Looking through the traces